mazhar11-cou/Telemedicine-smart-Doctor/README.md

 5. The patient will get the diagnosis immediately and if the patient has serious condition it will pass the ofline doctor by Amazon Alex.

+## Conclusion

+The running cost of Dr. Cloud is very low cost and highly scalable (100% serverless).
+All conversations, data and diagnostic result are stored in Amazon RDS.
+In serious condition targets to remind and refer patients to the real doctor.
+The real doctor diagnostic results can help the system learns and improves the diagnostic accuracy with AWS Machine Learning.
+It will save money time and strenth of a people.
+At last we say, Telemadicine Smart Doctor make the world more safe.